How to create and configure an additional disk on an instance

 Attach a block storage volume to an instance

-Select the instance to which you wish to attach your volume, then click on Attach Volume.
+Select the instance and click Attach Volume.

 Attach a block storage volume to an instance 02

-Please note that if the volume type "high-speed-gen2" or "luks" does not appear in the list, this means that it is not available in this region.
+Please note that if the volume type high-speed-gen2 or luks does not appear in the list, this means that it is not available in this region.

 Types of volumes: